maartendekker1998/Satori-Zeek/README.md

 # Satori-Zeek
-Zeek port for Satori TCP/IP fingerprinting
+Zeek port for Satori TCP/IP fingerprinting <br/>

+Original code can be found here : https://github.com/xnih/satori <br/>

 How to install: